Remember and Forget Experience Replay for Multi-Agent Reinforcement Learning: Multi-Agent Reinforcement Learning

 \subsection{Remember and Forget for Experience Replay}

 In order to update the policy, a mini-batch of experiences is sampled from the replay memory.
 For each of these experiences a gradient $\hat{\boldsymbol{g}}(\boldsymbol{\omega})$ is computed.
-ReF-ER avoids negative impact from off-policy data by classifying experiences based on the importance weight ${\rho}_l$.
-The criterion $\frac{1}{\tilde c_{\max }}<\rho_{l}<\tilde c_{\max }$ depends on the cut-off $\tilde c_{\max}$ that is annealed during training.
+ReF-ER avoids negative impact from off-policy data by classifying experiences based on the importance weight ${\rho}$.
+The criterion $\frac{1}{ c_{\max }}<\rho< c_{\max }$ depends on the cut-off $ c_{\max}$ that is annealed during training.
 The gradient is then regularized via

-The factor $\beta$ is adjusted according to the fraction of off-policy samples $f_{\text{off-policy}}$ in the replay memory
+The factor $\beta$ is adjusted according to the fraction of off-policy samples $n_{\text{off-policy}}$ in the replay memory

-This function has two fix-points maintaining a target fraction $f^\star$ of off-policy experiences in the replay memory.
-The regularizer is the gradient of the Kullback-Leibler divergence between the current and the past policy~\cite{schulman2015}
+Here $\eta$ denotes the learning rate used by Adam.
+This allows maintaining a target fraction $n^\star$ of off-policy experiences in the replay memory.
+The regularizer is the gradient of the Kullback-Leibler divergence between the current and the past policy~\cite{Schulman2015}